ZWPlayer Method Description

 Detailed Description:

-If the player is currently in playing state, calling this method will reopen the media and start playback from the beginning
+- If the player is currently playing, calling this method will reopen the media and start playback from the beginning

-If the player is currently playing a live stream, calling this method will close the current playback and establish a new connection
+- If the player is playing a live stream, calling this method will close the current playback and establish a new connection

 1.2 pause